EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 $quaggan = $api->quaggans()->get('hat');
 ```

-The above snipet of code will return the following results:
+The above snippet of code will return the following results:
 ```php
 // $item
 array (size=13)